omgnetwork/elixir-omg/docs/architecture.md

 ## Databases

-- The Child Chain talks to it's local RocksDB
+- The Child Chain talks to its local RocksDB
-- The Watcher talks to it's local RocksDB
+- The Watcher talks to its local RocksDB
-- The Watcher Info talks to it's local RocksDB and PostgreSQL
+- The Watcher Info talks to its local RocksDB and PostgreSQL

 ### `OMG.DB`